AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/introduction.md

 ### Any Aspect {#any-aspect}

-For a content author, content is not just about the information contained, but how it is rendered ane received.
+For a content author, content is not just about the information contained, but how it is rendered and received.
 Content comes with additional meta-data and instrumentation rules, which the Universal Editor can understand and edit including:

 * **Applying Layout &amp; Style** - By using a style system, the marketing practitioner and content author can apply different styles to their content and create different layouts such as columns, carousels, tabs, accordions, etc.
 * **Performing Experimentation** - By publishing a new content version that challenges the existing content, the marketing practitioner can experiment with content improvements and measure the impact.